 Bookmarks provide a convenient way of marking where you last stopped in your PDF documents.
-The PDF spec does not contain a standardized way to store bookmarks in PDF documents, so for this reason, PSPDFKit will store bookmarks as part of the XMP metadata in a way that is compatible with PSPDFKit on all platforms, as well as with Apple Preview.
+The PDF spec doesn’t contain a standardized way to store bookmarks in PDF documents, so for this reason, PSPDFKit will store bookmarks as part of the XMP metadata in a way that’s compatible with PSPDFKit on all platforms, as well as with Apple Preview.

 The bookmarks model essentially consists of two classes:

 Bookmark, which is the bookmark itself and contains information about its name and what to do if a user selects a bookmark; and

 BookmarkProvider, which is the container that keeps track of all the bookmarks of a document.
 You can access the bookmark provider through

 PdfDocument#getBookmarkProvider().
 This can then be used to retrieve, sort, add, and remove bookmarks.

 addBookmarkAsync() on the bookmark provider, passing in the bookmark you want to add to the bookmark provider.
 If you instead want to remove a bookmark, call